Which social media platform is the best for schools?

 It’s well known that for the child to learn adequately, there is a need for parental involvement.
 Using social media to effectively communicate with parents to give them enlightening ways to support student learning is possible.
 Social media gives you the opportunity of receiving instant feedback from the parents and then you can measure your success.

 You can also create a group on these platforms for the parents in your school, and then you share vital information with them, this is another means of communication.

 Reaching new audiences

 If you’re looking at getting new students enrolled in your school, social media is a very effective way to do that.
-You could get new students through a referral from satisfied parents, or from parents who although do not have their kids in your school, but see your social media posts and are pleased with what you do online.
+You could get new students through a referral from satisfied parents, or from parents who although they do not have their kids in your school, see your social media posts and are pleased with what you do online.

 A Stronger Community